nilokc/Assignment/QAStudyCase/README.md

 # StudyCaseQA

 Hello,

-PREREQUEST: Please don't forget to run test cases with "pre prod" instead of default and also select "pre prod" under profile.
+PREREQUEST: Please don't forget to run test cases with "PRE PROD" instead of default and

+also select "PRE PROD" under profile.

 Katalon Studio Tool is used for test automation.

 Cases are gathered in "Test Suite".